Egemendokkodo/EXCHANGE_RATES_CONVERSION_APP-WITH_GUI-API/README.md

 # EXCHANGE_RATES_CONVERSION_APP-WITH_GUI-
-I designed gui to my EXHANGE_RATES_CONVERSION_APP app.
+I designed a gui to my EXHANGE_RATES_CONVERSION_APP repository.

 EN
 I left some screenshots if you are wondering.